Read on for the prologue & first chapter of my new book Hearts Divine – a whole SIX WEEKS before release!

 What I’d done.

 PTSD, Acute Stress Disorder, you name it they threw it at me.
 Looking back, if I could attach a label to myself during those first few weeks then inconsolable is the only one that fits.
 I never mourned the man I killed but I mourned my decision to stay behind.
 My grief was so entrenched, so overwhelming.
-I knew then that my love for him had crashed through some unseen barrier and into the arms of obsession.
+I knew then that my love for him had crashed through some unseen barrier and into the arms of something even deeper.

 “We can help you, you know.”